House Israel Support Bill Gets it Exactly Right

-July 14, 2022, Fairfax, Va.—Americans for Limited Government President Rick Manning today issued the following statement on the latest jobless claims:
+Oct.
+31, 2023, Fairfax, Va.—Americans for Limited Government President Rick Manning today issued the following statement in support of the House’s $14.3 billion Israel aid legislation that also slashes IRS enforcement funds:

 For media availability contact Americans for Limited Government at media@limitgov.org.